Adaption for Excalibur (ALTERA) The embedded tools company

 • Code coverage

-• Support for Embedded Trace Macrocell (ETM) and Program Trace Macrocell (PTM)
+• Support for Embedded Trace Macrocell (ETM), Program Trace Macrocell (PTM)

 PowerProbe